stephenhouser/k40-whisperer/README.md

 ### Python 2.7.15 (not preferred)

-Set up Python 3.7.2.
-Something like the following
+Set up Python 2.7.15 with HomeBrew and pyenv.
+Something like the following should work

 ```
+# Install HomeBrew (only if you don't have it)
+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+# Install Dependencies (only if you haven't done this already)
+brew install libusb
+brew cask install inkscape
+brew install pyenv

+# Install Python 2.7.15 with pyenv and set it as the default Python
 PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 2.7.15
 pyenv global 2.7.15
 rehash
 ```

-Then a simple build should work
+Then running the build should work.
+If not, well, there should be a lot of error messages to help you track things down.

 ```
 ./build_macOS.sh
 ```

 NOTE: This gets a similar 'Mach-O' error as 3.7.2.
 See above.
 Still seems to work.
+Less tested than the Python 3.7 versions.

 ### macOS System Python (not preferred)